microsoft/yardl/docs/docs.md

 }
 ```

-A non-fixed array with two unnamed dimensions:
+A non-fixed array with two unnamed dimensions would look like this:

 ```JSON
 {